-Richmont Graduate University comprises two campuses with administrative offices, libraries, classrooms, student and staff break facilities, counseling facilities, and a large chapel in the Chattanooga campus.
-In addition to this, both Atlanta and Chattanooga have separate buildings that serve as counseling centers.
+Richmont Graduate University comprises two campuses with administrative offices, libraries, classrooms, student and staff break facilities, a large chapel on the Chattanooga campus.
+In addition, both Atlanta and Chattanooga have counseling centers on their campuses.
 Richmont is committed to providing for the safety, security, and health of all Richmont affiliates in these areas.